mark-watson/Java-AI-Book/manuscript/deeplearning.md

 mvn install
 ~~~~~~~~

-We will start with modyfying [Alex Black's](https://github.com/AlexDBlack) character generating LSTM example that you can run using:
+In the next section we will modify [Alex Black's](https://github.com/AlexDBlack) character generating LSTM example.
+You can run his example using:

 {lang="bash",linenos=off}
 ~~~~~~~~